 in5 supports native animation and sequenced animation created using the Animation and Timing Panels, respectively.
 The animation created with InDesign is translated into CSS in the output.
 Many of the default presets found in the Animation panel are supported by in5.
 However, presets that rely on blur effects (like Smoke) or complex motion paths (like Wave) cannot be effectively translated into CSS and thus are not supported by in5.
 For a list of browsers that support CSS animation, visit http://caniuse.com/#feat=css-animation.

-InDesign CS6 allows pasting of HTML code into InDesign (such as code copied from YouTube, Vimeo, or Google Maps). in5 automatically reads and includes this embedded HTML.
-As of version 1.4.0, in5 also adds this functionality to CS4, CS5 and CS5.5.
+InDesign CS6 (or higher) allows pasting of HTML code into InDesign (such as code copied from YouTube, Vimeo, or Google Maps). in5 automatically reads and includes this embedded HTML.

 InDesign also offers many ways to add links to a document: with buttons, using the Hyperlinks panel, or by creating a Table of Contents.
 All of these linking methods are supported by in5.